cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/python/pip-install.rst

 .. tip::

-   Recall that $PORTALID is your username on FutureSystems, which can also be obtained using the ``whoami`` shell command.
+   Recall that $PORTALNAME is your username on FutureSystems, which can also be obtained using the ``whoami`` shell command.

 It seems that this is not possible.
 Since ``india`` is a shared resources not all users should be allowed to make changes that could affect everyone else.
-Only a small number of users, the administrators, have the ability to globaly modify the system.
+Only a small number of users, the administrators, have the ability to globally modify the system.

 We can still create our program in our home directory::